shnflrsc/HADRIAN/README.md

 # HADRIAN
 **HADRIAN** is an easy to use bash script that installs Pantheon on Arch Linux.

-Use this script at your **OWN RISK!** I made this script with *little* scripting experience and with the help of a search engine and other helpful sources.
+Use this script at your **OWN RISK!** I made this script with *little* scripting experience and with the help of a search engine and other helpful sources, IN ONE DAY.
 I cannot confirm if Pantheon is stable enough for daily use or guarantee it will not start a ***thermonuclear war and eradicate all living beings***.

 ## Notes
 As you can expect, Pantheon will not be complete.
 There will be some packages either missing or very outdated.